Exam Guidelines for Private Candidates

 GUIDELINES FOR SITTING EXAMS AS AN EXTERNAL CANDIDATE

-Exam centres have the option of whether or not to accept you or your child as an external (private) candidate for the exams.
+Exam centres have the option of whether or not to accept you or your child as a private candidate for their exams.
 They are not required to do so.
-If you follow the guidelines below, you will make it easier for them to accept your entry.
+But if you follow the guidelines below, you will make it easier for them to accept your entry.

-• Contact your chosen exam centre before enrolling a Wolsey Hall course to check that they will accept you for your proposed sitting (either Summer or Winter).
-Note that many centres do not offer a Winter sitting.
+• Contact your chosen exam centre before enrolling a Wolsey Hall course to check that they will accept you or your child for your proposed sitting (either May/June or October/November).
+Note that many centres, particularly in the Northern hemisphere, do not offer a October/November sitting.

 • If you require access arrangements, make sure your chosen centre is aware of this.
 Most will do their best to accept you if they have the facilities.
-They will advise you as to what evidence they will need for them to submit your application to the exam board, and how you can obtain it.
+They will advise you of the evidence they will need to submit your application to the exam board, and how you can obtain it.

-• It is vital to be punctual for your exam.
+• Be punctual for the exam.
 If you’re late, you may not be allowed to sit the exam.
 If you have a problem in getting the centre on time, telephone the Exams Officer at once.